Skip to content

 Frequently asked.

-Yes, but the amount available for inheritance will be reduced by the amount you owe.
-With a lifetime mortgage, the debt grows over time through compound interest, so the longer the plan is in place, the less equity remains.
-Many plans offer an inheritance protection feature that allows you to ring-fence a percentage of your home’s value for your beneficiaries.
+Yes, though the inheritance will be smaller by whatever you owe.
+With a lifetime mortgage the debt grows through compound interest, so the longer the plan runs, the less equity is left.
+Many plans offer an inheritance protection feature that lets you ring-fence a percentage of your home’s value for your beneficiaries.

 Talk to a specialist.